openvswitch/ovs/rhel/README.RHEL.rst

   answers: File exists`` printed on the console.
 This comes from ifup-eth trying to add zeroconf route multiple times and is harmless.

+* ``ifup`` on OVSDPDKPort or OVSDPDKBond may result in change of bridge mac address.
+  Since OVS changes the device state to DOWN before changing its mac address this result in loss of bridge configuration (e.g. routes). ``ifup-ovs`` perform post-up operation on the bridge again to restore configuration.

 Examples
 --------